apollosolutions/retail-supergraph/use-cases/get-products-in-many-ways.md

 }
 ```

-As you can see from the examples, the schema in this graph can answer multiple questions.
+As you can see from the examples, the schema in this graph can answer multiple questions and support many different iterations of search and details pages without the service teams needing to create unique APIs for each.